Shuffle/Shuffle-docs/docs/API.md

 Additional info:
 - If you don't send JSON to the API, but a random string, we will take the entire string as the execution argument.
 - You can add dynamic app authentication when starting a workflow by using the following header: 'appauth'.
 Example: 'appauth: jira=auth for jira;elasticsearch=elasticsearch auth'.
 This works both with the name of the auth, and the ID.
+- If you want to run the workflow with a different environment, use the "environment" header with the name.
+Example: 'environment: cloud'.
+The environment needs to be the name of an existing environment.

 **Success response**
 ```